Willplayz112/TodoApi/Readme.md

 ---

 ## POST /auth/login
-This is a mandatory to do anything usful on the api
+**This is a mandatory to do anything usful on the api** the default user and passwords are as follows
-===
-the default user and passwords are as follows
 Admin to do all things
-Username: admin.
+Username: admin
-Password: admin123.
+Password: admin123
-User to view.
+User to view
-Username: user.
+Username: user
-Password: user123.
+Password: user123

 ## Things to change
 Add more restrictions for example all end points need Authorization